-Microsoft 365 Personal costs $99.99 per year.
-Microsoft 365 Family (up to 6 people) costs $129.99 per year.
+Microsoft’s current US list pricing puts Microsoft 365 Personal at $99.99 per year and Microsoft 365 Family at $129.99 per year.
 If you’re paying that annually just to write documents and manage spreadsheets, it’s worth asking whether you actually need it.
+For most students, home users, freelancers, and small businesses, the answer is: probably not.
+Check Microsoft’s current pricing page before cancelling or subscribing, because regional pricing, promos, and plan names can change.

 The best free Microsoft Office alternatives